windvalley/gossh/README.md

 ## Features

-- Supports three types of ssh tasks.
+- Supports four types of ssh tasks.
-  `command`: Execute commands on remote hosts.
+  `command`: Execute commands on target hosts.
-  `script`: Execute a local shell script on remote hosts.
+  `script`: Execute a local shell script on target hosts.
-  `push`: Push local files and dirs to remote hosts.
+  `push`: Copy local files and dirs to target hosts.
+  `fetch`: Copy files and dirs from target hosts to local.

 - Supports using `sudo` to execute the commands or a shell script as other user(default is `root`).